toefel18/patan/README.md

  // retrieve results
  public void printResults() {
-    Map<String, Statistic> statisticsByName = STATISTICS.getSnapshot();
+    Snapshot snapshot = STATISTICS.getSnapshot();

+    snapshot.getOccurrences();   // each key has a Long with the corresponding value of "timesOccurred"
-    // each key has a corresponding statistic which provides samplecount/min/max/avg/variance/standarddeviation }
+    snapshot.getDurations();     // each key has a corresponding statistic which provides samplecount/min/max/avg/variance/standarddeviation snapshot.getSamples();       // each key has a corresponding statistic which provides samplecount/min/max/avg/variance/standarddeviation
+ }

 ```